Adeena Karasick

 Adeena Karasick (born June 1, 1965) is a Canadian poet, performance artist, and essayist.
-Born in Winnipeg of Russian Jewish heritage, she is the author of 13 books of poetry and poetic theory, as well as a series of parodic videopoems, such as the ironic "I Got a Crush on Osama" that was featured on Fox News and screened at film festivals, Ceci n'est pas un Téléphone or Hooked on Telephonics: A Pata-philophonemic Investigation of the Telephone created for The Media Ecology Association, "Lingual Ladies" a post-modern parody of Beyoncé's "Single Ladies", and "This is Your Final Nitrous" a poetic response to the Burning Man Festival., and White Abbot, a parodic videopoem Karasick created during the writing of Salome: Woman of Valor, dedicated to the impossible anguish of forbidden love.
+Born in Winnipeg of Russian Jewish heritage, she is the author of 13 books of poetry and poetic theory, as well as a series of parodic videopoems, such as the ironic "I Got a Crush on Osama" that was featured on Fox News and screened at film festivals, Ceci n'est pas un Téléphone or Hooked on Telephonics: A Pata-philophonemic Investigation of the Telephone created for The Media Ecology Association, "Lingual Ladies" a post-modern parody of Beyoncé's "Single Ladies", and "This is Your Final Nitrous" a poetic response to the Burning Man Festival, and White Abbot, a parodic videopoem Karasick created during the writing of Salome: Woman of Valor, dedicated to the impossible anguish of forbidden love.

 Karasick's most recent publications include Ærotomania Flight Deck (NuJu Books, New York, 2023), Ærotomania: The Book of Lumenations (Lavender Ink, New Orleans, 2023), Ouvert: Oeuvre: Openings (Lavender Ink, New Orleans, 2023), and Massaging the Medium: Seven Pechakuchas (Institute for General Semantics Press, Language in Action, Forest Hills, NY, 2022; shortlisted for International Outstanding Book Award, ICA, 2023).
-Notable awards include for her books: “House that Hijack Built," which received a Canadian Department of Foreign Affairs and International Trade Award in 2005, “Dyssemia Sleaze,” which was honored with a Bumbershoot Festival Award for Most Adventurous Publication, “This Poem,” which opened on The Globe and Mail Bestseller List for Winnipeg and was named one of the Top Five Poetry Books of 2012 by The Jewish Daily Forward, “Amuse Bouche: Tasty Threats for the Mouth,” which won the 2009 International Best Book Awards.
+Notable awards include for her books: House that Hijack Built, which received a Canadian Department of Foreign Affairs and International Trade Award in 2005, Dyssemia Sleaze, which was honoured with a Bumbershoot Festival Award for Most Adventurous Publication, This Poem, which opened on The Globe and Mail Bestseller List for Winnipeg and was named one of the Top Five Poetry Books of 2012 by The Jewish Daily Forward, Amuse Bouche: Tasty Threats for the Mouth, which won the 2009 International Best Book Awards.

-Additionally, Karasick was the recipient of the Andrew W. Mellon Foundation Award the Voce Donna Italia Award for her contributions to feminist thinking in 2016 and a Professional Writers Award from the Canada Council of the Arts in 2010, 2012 and 2016.
+Additionally, Karasick was the recipient of the Andrew W. Mellon Foundation Award the Voce Donna Italia Award for her contributions to feminist thinking in 2016 and a Professional Writers Award from the Canada Council of the Arts in 2010, 2012, and 2016.
 She received a 2009 Department of Foreign Affairs, Trade and Development Act travel grant to Paris and Canada, as well as awards to perform through India, London, Las Vegas, Florida, Minnesota, and Romania.
 In 2008, she was endowed with the MPS Mobile Award for being the world's first mobile poet.